Atlas AC Repair, LLC

 Most homeowners purchase 15-17 SEER air conditioners for various reasons.

-• It’s not the cheapest HVAC system nor the most expensive.
-Most of the time, the utility savings allow the unit to pay for itself.
-So you will see a difference in your electric bill vs. what you would see with a 14 SEER.
+• It’s not the cheapest or most expensive HVAC system.
+Most of the time, the utility savings allow the unit to pay for itself, so you will see a difference in your electric bill compared to what you would see with a 14 SEER.

-• Most utility companies will offer a rebate for AC units over 15 SEER, around $100 to $120 per ton for an HVAC system, which is free money to the homeowner.
+• Most utility companies will offer a rebate for AC units over 15 SEER, around $100 to $120 per ton for an HVAC system, which is free money to the homeowner, and most of the time will pay the difference for upgrading from a 14 SEER system to a 15 SEER system.

 • If you plan to go solar, it might be worth looking into this option.
 An 18+ SEER HVAC system will help to reduce the number of solar panels and batteries needed to power your home.